CP1404/Practicals/prac_05/README.md

 > Use the appropriate cost from the dictionary to calculate the bill
 > total.
 >
-> You will need to change how you present the \"Which tariff\" prompt,
+> You will need to change how you present the "Which tariff" prompt,
 > since these values come from the dictionary.
 >
 > To show the benefit of this, add three more tariffs (make them up).